equilibriumdata/equilibriumdata.github.io/Nagra20-files.md

 # Nagra 2020 working files

 The TDB 2020 is an update from the Paul Scherrer Institute (PSI)/Nagra TDB 12/07, published in 2014, and its predecessor Nagra/PSI TDB 01/01, published in 2002.
 The update was carried out over the period 2017 – 2020 and was completed in 2021.
 The authors are W. Hummel & T. Thoenen.
-The document is available at <a href="https://nagra.ch/wp-content/uploads/2023/05/NTB-21-03.pdf">https://nagra.ch/wp-content/uploads/2023/05/NTB-21-03.pdf</a>.
+The document is available at <a href="https://nagra.ch/wp-content/uploads/2023/05/NTB-21-03.pdf" target="_blank" rel="noopener">https://nagra.ch/wp-content/uploads/2023/05/NTB-21-03.pdf</a>.

 The TDB 2020 includes thermodynamic data for 53 elements, 1'034 aqueous species (and SIT ion interaction coefficients for all species), 358 solids and 8 gases.